Port of Olympia: Properties

 The Port of Olympia, the southern most open water port on Puget Sound, consists of the city's Marine Terminal, an office for real estate transactions with the authority, the NewMarket Industrial Campus, the Olympia Market District on the inlet peninsula, Olympia Regional Airport, and the Swantown Marina and Boatworks.
 The Olympia port is one of 11 deep draft ports in the state.

 The Marine Terminal spans over 60 acre on the port's approximately 200 acre holdings in south Puget Sound.
 It includes a terminal for cargo containers with 23 acre of storage space and 25 acre of commercial space.
 Handling various types of cargo such as timber and wind energy equipment, the terminal contains three deep water berths, a rail line on the dock, a U.S. Customs bonded warehouse, and a "specialty cargo" container yard.

 The Swantown Marina is home to several waterfront recreation areas and provides moorage and boat maintenance and repair services.
 It contains a fuel dock and a 200 foot work dock.

 Several state government agencies, and the Olympic Flight Museum, are located at the airport and industrial campus.
 Along with programs and businesses associated with airflight, the area is also home to the Tumwater School District and Timberland Regional Library.
 As of 2011 the airport was 835 acre in size; the NewMarket campus was listed at 440 acre.

 Restaurants and retail stores dominate the Olympia Market District which is also the location of the city's farmers market.

+Public art and exhibits

+An historic tugboat, known as the Parthia, was installed as a display located near to the Olympia Farmers Market and the port's main entrance.
+The 50 foot vessel was constructed in 1906 and was a harbor tug in Olympia for 35 years.
+The tugboat was restored by the South Sound Maritime Heritage Association (SSMHA) beginning in 2017 at the port's Swantown Boatworks.
+The Parthia is planned to be part of a larger maritime history exhibit.